bcjordan/blockly/README.md

 * Blockly tests typically target the `build/js` folder
 * If you see an error like `ReferenceError: Blockly is not defined` or notes about missing npm packages, run `grunt build` before `grunt test`

+#### Full build with blockly-core changes

+1. Check out [blockly-core](https://github.com/code-dot-org/blockly-core/) as a sibling directory to blockly.
+1. `./build_with_core.sh debug`
+  * The `debug` flag builds debug versions of both blockly-core and blockly, suitable for debugging
+1. `grunt dev`

 ### Localization

 It's especially important to test your changes with localization when modifying layouts.
 We support